johanhalse/cashify/README.md

 Or install it yourself as:

-    $ gem install multicash
+    $ gem install cashify

 ## Usage

-Multicash is a money handling gem that's inherently nice to currencies.
+Cashify is a money handling gem that's inherently nice to currencies.
 It lets you treat your money as mostly numbers, freeing you from a lot of headache around manipulating and handling it.
 Instantiate a new `Cash` object like so:

 ```ruby
 puts Cash.new(SEK: 100_00)